FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/14-Team Collaboration/14-Team Collaboration.md

 The following steps are to be followed by a single contributor who will establish the GitHub organization, fork the [templates](https://github.com/FAIR-by-Design-Methodology/templates) Git repository, and then invite all remaining collaborators.
 Once granted access, the collaborators will simply need to clone the new repository and start working on the materials themselves.
 We assume that general knowledge of Git terminology and access to previously discussed software tools including GitHub Desktop and Obsidian.

-1. Login to GitHub and create a new organization by clicking on your profile picture in the top right corner and selecting `Your Organizations`.
-Initiate the new organization wizard by clicking on the `New organization` button.
+1. <span id="step1">Login to GitHub and create a new organization by clicking on your profile picture in the top right corner and selecting `Your Organizations`.
+Initiate the new organization wizard by clicking on the `New organization` button.</span>
 2. You will be asked to select a GitHub plan for your new organization.
 The `Free` plan includes everything that might be needed for the development of FAIR-by-Design learning materials, including hosting of a Git book.
 The `Free` plan is equivalent to the `Team` plan when it comes to public repositories, so that is what we will be using shortly.
 Choose the `Free` plan by clicking on the `Create a free organization button`.

     ![Selecting a GitHub Plan for the new Organization](attachments/01-github-plan.png)